logo

 • Number of tech companies: 10,558

-San Francisco and the Bay Area has long been known as a hub of tech and startup activity.
-The city itself is home to companies including Salesforce, Airbnb, and Dropbox, as well as startups like Coinbase and Plaid.
+San Francisco and the Bay Area has long been known as a tech hub full of startup activity.
+The city itself is home to companies including Salesforce, Apple, and Dropbox, as well as startups like Coinbase and Plaid.
 Rent prices in San Francisco have been slower to come back here post-pandemic than in some other tech hot spots, but rents are still relatively high.
 The average rent for a one-bedroom apartment in San Francisco is $2,795.

 Boston, MA Skyline